stateoforegon-eis-css/Oregon-CIS-Assessments/CSS-Assessment-Index.md

 ## Safeguard 8.01	(IG1)	Establish and Maintain an Audit Log Management Process

 The implementation of Safeguard 8.01 is operationally equivalent to the defensive mitigation for _2023 Statewide Information Technology Control Standard_ AU-1; and a critical element in the defensive mitigations for _Standard_ AU-2.
-[Why this matters.](https://github.com/stateoforegon-eis-css/Oregon-CIS-Assessments/blob/main/Why-This-Matters.md#safeguard-801---establish-and-maintain-an-audit-log-management-process)

 **Assessed Elements:**